Donald Trump Says He Thinks ‘About God’ To Get Him Through The ‘Witch Hunts’

-Donald Trump continued his attacks against prosecutors on Thursday during a National Day of Prayer event, telling attendees that he has gotten through the difficulties of the “witch hunt” against him by thinking “about God.”
+President Donald Trump continued his attacks against prosecutors on Thursday during a National Day of Prayer event, telling attendees that he has gotten through the difficulties of the “witch hunt” against him by thinking “about God.”

 “People say, ‘How do you get through that whole stuff.
-How do you go through those witch hunts and everything else?’ ” Trump said.
+How do you go through those witch hunts and everything else?'”
+Trump said.
 “And you know what we do, Mike?
 We just do it.”

 He then gestured toward Vice President Pence and continued, “and we think about God.
 That’s true.”

-Trump also quoted verses from the Bible to crowd.
+Trump also quoted verses from the Bible to the crowd.

-“As God promises in the Bible, those who hope in the Lord will renew their strength; they will soar on the wings like eagles; they will run and not grow weary; and they will walk and not be faint,” Trump said.
+“As God promises in the Bible, those who hope in the Lord will renew their strength; they will soar on the wings like eagles; they will run and not grow weary, and they will walk and not be faint,” Trump said.

 “That’s something that Mike and I think about all the time.
-Right, Mike?” he joked.
+Right, Mike?” he added.

 On National prayer day POTUS thanks God for getting him through a “Witch Hunt” @realDonaldTrump pic.twitter.com/Q8LCre9sN4